ccarnicle/evm_escrow/PROJECT_PLAN.md

 2.  **Enforce One Payout Per Winner (Contract Level):**
        **Goal:** Prevent an organizer from accidentally or maliciously sending funds to the same address multiple times in a single distribution.
        **Implementation Idea:** In the `distributeWinnings` function, use a `memory` mapping to track addresses that have already been assigned a payout within the current call.
 Example: `mapping(address => bool) memory hasBeenPaid;` and check against it in the loop.

-3.  **Integrate Privy:**
-       **Goal:** Streamline user authentication and wallet management, making the app more accessible to non-web3 native users.
-       **Implementation Idea:** Replace the current `connectWallet` logic with the Privy SDK for both embedded wallets and external wallet connections.

 4.  **Improve UX with EIP-2612 `permit`:**
        **Goal:** For supported ERC20 tokens (like USDC), eliminate the two-step `approve`/`transfer` flow and combine it into a single "Join Pool" transaction.